The-going/evlproject/content/dovetail/pipeline/porting/irqflow.md

 - `irq_eoi()`
 - `irq_unmask()`

-Such handler is deemed safe to be called from out-of-band context when it does not invoke **any** in-band kernel service, which might cause an [invalid context re-entry]({{%relref "dovetail/pipeline/optimistic.md#no-inband-reentry" %}}).

-The generic IRQ management core serializes calls to `irqchip` handlers for a given IRQ by serializing access to its interrupt descriptor, acquiring the per-descriptor `irq_desc::lock` spinlock.
-Holding `irq_desc::lock` when running a handler for any IRQ shared between all CPUs ensures that a single CPU handles the event.
-This - originally - raw spinlock is automatically turned into a [mutable spinlock]({{%relref "dovetail/pipeline/usage/locking.md#new-spinlocks"
+In most cases, no change is required, because _genirq_ ensures that a single CPU handles a given IRQ event by holding the per-descriptor `irq_desc::lock` spinlock across calls to those `irqchip` handlers, and such lock is automatically turned into a [mutable spinlock]({{%relref "dovetail/pipeline/usage/locking.md#new-spinlocks"
 %}}) when pipelining interrupts.
+In other words, those handlers are running interrupt-free as their non-pipelined implementation expects it.

+However, there might other reasons to fix up some of those handlers:

+- they must not invoke **any** in-band kernel service, which might cause an [invalid context re-entry]({{%relref "dovetail/pipeline/optimistic.md#no-inband-reentry" %}}).

-In addition, there might be inner spinlocks defined by some `irqchip` drivers for serializing handlers accessing a common interrupt controller hardware for _distinct_ IRQs from multiple CPUs concurrently.
-Adapting such spinlocked sections found in `irqchip` drivers to support interrupt pipelining may involve [converting the related spinlocks]({{%relref "dovetail/rulesofthumb.md#spinlock-rule" %}}) to hard spinlocks.
+- there may be inner spinlocks locally defined by some `irqchip` drivers for serializing access to a common interrupt controller hardware for _distinct_ IRQs being handled by multiple CPUs concurrently.
+Adapting such spinlocked sections found in `irqchip` drivers to support interrupt pipelining may involve [converting the related spinlocks]({{%relref "dovetail/rulesofthumb.md#spinlock-rule"
+%}}) to hard spinlocks.

 Other section of code which were originally serialized by common interrupt disabling may need to be made fully atomic for running consistenly in pipelined interrupt mode.
-This can be done by introducing hard masking with `hard_local_irq_save()`, `hard_local_irq_restore()`.
+This can be done by introducing hard masking, converting `local_irq_save()` calls to `hard_local_irq_save()`, conversely `local_irq_restore()` to `hard_local_irq_restore()`.

-Finally, `IRQCHIP_PIPELINE_SAFE` must be added to `struct irqchip::flags` member of a pipeline-aware `irqchip` driver, in order to notify the kernel that such controller can operate in pipelined interrupt mode.
+Finally, `IRQCHIP_PIPELINE_SAFE` must be added to the `struct irqchip::flags` member of a pipeline-aware `irqchip` driver, in order to notify the kernel that such controller can operate in pipelined interrupt mode.
+Even if you did not introduce any other change to support pipelining, this one is required: it tells the kernel that you did review the code for that purpose.

 > Adapting the ARM GIC driver to interrupt pipelining